Lab-Grown Diamond Cut – Why it matters more than anything else

 While some “ideal” proportions do exist, there is no consensus on the exact measurements, and they are more like ideal ranges.

-To overcome this limitation, you should always shop at a reputable seller and only ones.
+To overcome this limitation, you should always shop at a reputable diamond seller and only places that give you access to the diamond certificates – before you buy.
 They offer high-quality, high-definition 360-degree images where you can carry out your own inspection of the stone’s sparkle.
 You could also compare the diamond’s propositions against the ideal cut of the particular shape.

 Another approach is to use an Angular Spectrum Evaluation Tool (ASET) to inspect light reflection.
 This is a commonly used tool across the diamond industry.
 However, not for consumers.
 Unfortunately, very few online sellers offer images taken using the ASET tool.
 One of these is James Allen, but you will have to ask their gemologists if they have it available.
 However, for most consumers, you can make do with a lab grading (when available) coupled with a visual inspection of HD images.